iCliniq Logo

 Hello doctor,

-I have already been to gastro doctor that turned me away.
-After endoscopy, my gastritis was treated and I completed my medicines several days ago.
+I have already seen a gastroenterologist who turned me away.
+After my endoscopy, my gastritis was treated, and I completed my medication several days ago.
 This squeezing pain is spreading and affecting my breathing.
 Can coronary spasms be ruled out?
-These chest pains started after Amphetamine abuse.
+These chest pains started after my Amphetamine abuse.

 Hello,